lmhale99/iprPy/iprPy/calculation/energy_check/README.md

 ### Version notes

+- 6/24/2026 : Method updated to support the LAMMPS library interface.
+Shear pressures now also measured.
 - 2/25/2025 : Calculation updated to include more outputs and option to create a dumpfile with atomic forces.

 ### Additional dependencies